hzeller/rpi-rgb-led-matrix/README.md

      your power solution.
 With aluminum of 1mm² specific resistivity of about 28mΩ/meter, you'd need a cross sectional area of about 4mm² per panel and meter.

+     In the following example you see the structural aluminum bars in the middle (covered in colored vinyl) dualing as power bars:
      ![Powerbar][powerbar]

    - Often these boards come with cables that have connectors crimped on.